 There is huge pressure on biomanufacturing facilities due to high demand for gene therapy products such as recombinant adeno-associated viral (AAV) vectors made under current good manufacturing practice (GMP) conditions.
 The constraints of the scale-up process are rarely taken into consideration during clinical process development, with many facilities simply scaling-out adherent cell stack protocols, procedures, and test methods.
 In order to demonstrate the importance of cost economics linked to the choice of scale-up processes, this study provides a detailed cost modeling analysis comparing viral vector production in adherent cells in cell stacks to viral vectors produced in bioreactors, either in suspension using a stirred bioreactor or adherently in iCELLis® fixed-bed bioreactor.

 Business Development Manager

 Graduated from École Nationale d’Agronomie et des Industries Alimentaires in France, with a specialty in Bioprocessing.
 She first worked in mAbs development for diagnostic applications.
-She held different positions within PALL Biotech, including project manager for automated purification systems, bioprocess specialist, and now business development manager.
+She held different positions within PALL, including project manager for automated purification systems, bioprocess specialist, and now business development manager.